Tag: depositions

 Archives wants Columbine records here:

-The National Archives has suggested holding the depositions of the Columbine Killers’ parents for 20 years but after the 20 years, they would unseal the records.
+The National Archives have suggested holding the depositions of the Columbine Killers’ parents for 20 years, but after the 20 years, they would unseal the records.

 The agency said that any materials from Columbine given to it would be of significant historical value and would never be destroyed.
 Archives officials said their general philosophy is open access to records.